Islamic Summit of the Organisation of Islamic Cooperation: Voting

 Likewise, the United Nations General Assembly have each Islamic summit participant table have their resolution on a specific matter which is decidedly adopted or declined by the member states under the voting system.
 Summits are considered declaration based on the common feeling of participants.
 The Secretary General of the Organisation of Islamic Cooperation plays a significant role in declaration implementation.

 Role of Turkey

 Turkey represents the OIC as a host and permanent member and has hosted one Islamic summit and two extraordinary summits, including 13th Islamic summit between 14 and 15 April 2016 titled Unity and Solidarity for Justice concerning the Israeli–Palestinian conflict.
 Turkey has also hosted 6th on 13 December 2017 and 7th extraordinary summit on 18 May 2018 regarding the Israeli role in Palestine.

-List of summits
+List of Summits

-Islamic summit is based on three principles; Final Communique, Resolution, and Declaration.
-The first summit was attended by the nations in September 1969 in Rabat, Morocco, while the latest was held in Mecca, Saudi Arabia in May 2019.
+Islamic summit is based on three principles:.Final Communique, Resolution, and Declaration.and is held once every “four” to “five” years term.
+The first summit was attended by the nations in September 1969 in Rabat; Morocco and Algeria while the latest was held in Banjul; Gambia and Senegal in May 2024.